pillargg/pillar_algos/README.md

 1. Users rate clips provided by each algorithm
 2. Useless algorithms thrown away
 3. Rest of the algorithms merged into one overarching algorithm, with weights distributed based on user ratings

+# Long Term Goal

+* New objective measure: community created clips (`ccc`) for a given VOD id with start/end timestamps for each clip
+* Assumption: `ccc` are interesting and can be used to create a narrative for each VOD.
+We can test this by cross referencing with posts to /r/livestreamfails upvotes/comments
+* Hypothesis: if we can predict where `ccc` would be created, those are potentially good clips to show the user
+   * Short term test: Create a model to predict where ccc would be created using variables such as word count, chat rate, emoji useage, chat semantic analysis.
+We can do this by finding timestamps of ccc and correlating them with chat stats
+   * Medium term test: Use top 100 streamers as training data.
+What similarities do their ccc and reddit most upvoted of that VOD share? (chat rate etc)
+      1. Get the transcript for these top 100
+      2. Get the top 100's YT posted 15-30min story content for the 8 hour VOD
+      3. Get the transcript for that story content
+      4. Semantic analysis and correlations, etc.
+   * Long term test: what percentage of clips do our streamers actually end up using